jpgordon00/UniqueTypeRegistry/README.md

 Below is an example of how you can define 'Type' properties and how you can search by using strings.

+## Remarks
+- All children of UniqueTypeRegistry get instances created and stored in 'UniqueTypeRegistry.types'.
+> This is called implicit construction, and can be disabled via a UniqueTypeRegistry property named 'ImplicitConstruction'.
+By overriding this bool to point towards "false", the developer must implicitly add instances of UniqueTypeRegistry to 'UniqueTypeRegistry.types'.
+The developer can also create or delete instances manually by specyfing a generic type for the static functions in UniqueTypeRegistry named 'InstantiateImplicits' and 'DestroyImplicits'.

 ## Unit Tests
 Unit tests are coming soon.